awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

 ------
 #### [ Java ]

-   This example outputs detected moderation label names, confidence levels, and the parent label for detected moderation labels\.
+   This example outputs detected unsafe content label names, confidence levels, and the parent label for detected moderation labels\.

    Replace the values of `bucket` and `photo` with the S3 bucket name and the image file name that you used in step 2\.